britishlibrary/peripleo/Social-Preview-Config.md

 # Peripleo Social Preview Configuration

-__Social previews__ are info boxes that appear when you share a link on social media platforms like as Facebook, Twitter, LinkedIn, etc.
+__Social previews__ are info boxes that appear when you share a link on social media platforms like Facebook, Twitter, LinkedIn, etc.

 ![Peripleo social preview example](/social-preview-example.png)